Shampoo: Baby

 The distinction in 4 above does not completely surmount the controversy over the use of shampoo ingredients to mitigate eye sting produced by other ingredients, or the use of the products so formulated.
 The considerations in 3 and 4 frequently result in a much greater multiplicity of surfactants being used in individual baby shampoos than in other shampoos, and the detergency or foaming of such products may be compromised thereby.
 The monoanionic sulfonated surfactants and viscosity-increasing or foam stabilizing alkanolamides seen so frequently in other shampoos are much less common in the better baby shampoos.

 Sulfate-free shampoos

-Sulfate-free shampoos are composed of natural ingredients and free from both sodium lauryl sulfate and sodium laureth sulfate.
-These shampoos use alternative surfactants to cleanse the hair.
+Sulfate-free shampoos are free from both Sodium Lauryl Sulfate and Sodium Laureth Sulfate.
+These shampoos use alternative surfactants like Sodium Cocoyl Glutamate, Sodium Lauroyl Sarcosinate, Sodium C14-16 Olefin Sulfonate, Sodium Cocoyl Isethionate to cleanse the hair, although the efficacy of such shampoos is still open to debate as these surfactants have their own set of pros and cons.

 Animal

 Shampoo intended for animals may contain insecticides or other medications for treatment of skin conditions or parasite infestations such as fleas or mange.
 These must never be used on humans.
 While some human shampoos may be harmful when used on animals, any human haircare products that contain active ingredients or drugs (such as zinc in anti-dandruff shampoos) are potentially toxic when ingested by animals.
 Special care must be taken not to use those products on pets.
 Cats are at particular risk due to their instinctive method of grooming their fur with their tongues.